modlfo/VultModules/content/Noxious.md

 **Mix Section**

-- **Sub**: controls the level of the sub oscillator.
-The sub oscillator is a low harmonic content oscillator that helps recover the low end that may have been lost by high modulations.
+- **Tone**: balances the sound of the oscillator.
+To the left, the highs are removed and the lows are enhanced.
 - **Noise**: controls the level of white noise.
 The noise is very useful when making percussive sounds with Noxious.

 **Chaos Section**